 Think about size

 It stands to reason that the size of your statue should be in proportion to the size of your garden.
+The same can be said when you place any stone effect planters in your garden

 A large statue is bound to have a massive impact on your garden space and will definitely create an obvious focal point.
 However, it is equally possible to achieve a similar impact with a collection of smaller statues.